 Motorbike rental: 150-250 THB/day for a 125cc scooter.
 Essential for day trips to Doi Inthanon, Chiang Dao, or the Samoeng Loop.
 An international driving permit with motorcycle endorsement is legally required.
 Make sure your travel insurance covers motorbike riding.

 Car rental: Available from 800-1,500 THB/day.
 Useful for Doi Inthanon and longer day trips with a group.
-See our car rental guide.
+See our car rental guide, or book a Chiang Mai private driver if you want the route handled without self-driving.

 Chiang Mai has accommodation for every budget, from 200 THB guesthouses to luxury Lanna-style resorts.
 The best areas: